Ludusamo/cool-lang-features/README.md

 I don't like how I ended up structuring the code base.
 I will probably refactor it in the near future.
 Particularly what I don't like is because both my frontend and my backend use **main** as their package, I can't do a `go build`.

 To properly do this, I would probably have to separate out everything even further from the current folder hierarchy that I have.
 For simplicity, I left it as is for now.

+I also didn't stay on top of my test cases as much as I would have liked, so I have omitted them this time.

 ### Additional Resources